aweymo/base/index.md

 <ul class="triangle-list">
     <li>
         <a href="https://aweymo-ui.github.io/distant_listening" target="_blank">Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections</a>
         <span class="description">Workshop on using Python and App Script to create subject tags across complete oral history collections and empower student workers to run, modify and expand these tags during the copyediting process.
-Currently under review at Code4Lib, <i>submitted Summer 2024</i>.</span>
+Currently under review at Code4Lib, <i>Submitted Summer 2024</i>.</span>
     </li>
     <li>
         <a href="https://litwinbooks.com/books/land-in-libraries" target="_blank">Civilizing, Separating and Organizing: The Geographic Influence on Nineteenth Century Western Libraries</a>